Rental Assistance

 Marshall, MO 65340

-Q: How do I check my status on the wait-list?
+Q: How do I check where I place on the wait-list?

 Q: Can I complete an application in person?

 A: Yes.
-Contact your local Family Resource Center to schedule an appointment.
+Call your local Family Resource Center to schedule an appointment.